 The Research team uses a combination of fundamental research and bottom up ESG analysis to identify the best quality issuers that are well positioned both from a financial and extra-financial perspectives.
-In the selection process of ESG leaders products, the indicators for adverse impacts are systematically taken into consideration.
-Moreover, on a regular basis, a set of indicators (including PAIs indicators) are monitored to enable measuring the mandate's extra-financial performance.
+In the selection process of "ESG leaders" products, the indicators for adverse impacts are systematically taken into consideration.
+Moreover, on a regular basis, a set of indicators (including PAIs indicators) are monitored to enable measuring the financial product's extra-financial performance.